- Click to Call +61 7 5423 1159

 In June 2010, Ramblers purchased their first brand new Cessna 208 Caravan aeroplane, another monumental milestone.

 Skydive Ramblers is the longest running and most experienced skydiving institution in Queensland.
 To this day, Ramblers continues to grow and reach new heights in the Sport and in the Industry.
-Ramblers is undoubtedly Australia’s most progressive parachuting and tandem skydiving organisation – a leader that has set the standard for other drop zones to aspire to.
+Ramblers is undoubtedly Australia’s most progressive parachuting and skydiving training organisation – a leader that has set the standard for other drop zones to aspire to.

 Grand Opening, Queens Birthday Weekend – Monday 11th June 1979 (Video by John Grieg, Jas Shannon, and Karl Sporogis)